Canadian Cutting Horse Association

-The Canadian Cutting Horse Association (CCHA) is a non-profit organization dedicated to promoting the equestrian sport of cutting in Canada.
+The Canadian Cutting Horse Association is a non-profit organization dedicated to promoting the equestrian sport of cutting in Canada.
 Founded in 1954, it regulates a sport that began in the mid-1880s and became popular in Canada in the 1940s and 1950s.
 The CCHA maintains a Hall of Fame to honour members who have made outstanding contributions to the sport.
 The CCHA's patron is Prince Philip, Duke of Edinburgh.
 Cutting is a sport based on ranchwork that began in the early 19th century, cutting cattle out of herds.
 Horses and riders are judged on how well they work to remove a single steer from a herd and keep it from returning.
 The CCHA promotes a type of horse called the Canadian cutting horse; this type is made up of many breeds with a common stock horse background.

 History

 Cutting started (and still exists) as an activity on ranches in the early 19th century, used when individual cows needed to be removed from a herd.
 This was done by horses trained specifically for this purpose.
 Informal contests to judge the best cutting horses began in the mid-1880s, and the sport gained popularity through the early 20th century.
 The sport of cutting first became popular in Canada during the 1940s and 1950s.
 The Canadian Cutting Horse Association was formed in 1954, and the sport continue to garner increasing amounts of interest after this point.
-By 1961, $16,000 dollars in prizes were offered at fifty-five contests across the nation.
+By 1961, $16,000 in prizes were offered at fifty-five contests across the nation.
 A similar organization in the United States in the National Cutting Horse Association.

 In 1987, the CCHA opened its Hall of Fame with an initial induction ceremony honoring seven people.
 Since then, the Hall of Fame has grown to 19 members as of 2011.
 Inductees are honored for their long-time contributions to both the sport of cutting in Canada and the Association.
 Since 2008, the CCHA has hosted a Canadian National Championship in cutting, attended by the top Canadian riders in the sport.